Under the Dome (film): Impact

 According to the BBC, Under the Dome had garnered more than 100 million views online before its removal.
 A large number of netizens expressed their support for the documentary, and formed new views on China's haze problem after watching the film.
 In fact, phone calls to the Ministry of Environmental Protections hotline number (12369) increased 240% after the film was released online.
 More than 80% of viewers said that they are deeply concerned about air pollution in China.
 Around 70% of viewers said that they changed their view of smog and developed a better comprehension of the problem.
 Over 75% expressed a willingness to restrict car and air conditioner usage and take public transportation.
 Moreover, viewers believed that official bureaus, heavy-industry emitters, and legislatures should be accountable for the smog problem.

 The film resonated with parents, who had for years been expressing fears about the negative impact that air pollution was having on the health of their children, with many parents keeping their children inside as much as possible to lessen the negative impacts of pollutant levels that were forty times higher than the recommended exposure limits.

+Beyond its profound domestic impact, Under the Dome also garnered considerable international attention, being widely reported by global media outlets and sparking discussions among international environmental organizations about China's pollution challenges and its approach to environmental activism.

 While receiving many positive responses, criticism of the documentary also emerged among the public.
 Some doubted that the numeric data on air pollutant emissions as well as the impacts on human health caused by smog were accurate and reliable; some even believed that these data had actually been forged by Chai Jing.
 Some argued that Chai Jing, through her celebrity social status, was speaking for the welfare of well-off middle-class elites instead of ordinary citizens and the low-income groups, because the latter groups have fewer opportunities to adapt to air pollution.
 Others still held doubts about the credibility of Chai Jing’s maternal position and how that related to the air pollution with her baby’s medical operation.